For years, we’ve been hearing about the housing crisis we face in Santa Rosa.

 We expect market-rate ownership and rental needs to be met privately, and therefore this funding would go to subsidizing gaps in the affordable housing market.
 This program is being modeled on other ballot measures passed successfully in recent years in the Bay Area.

 A solution for Santa Rosa.

 Three-quarters of the funds would be directed towards housing that serves extremely low, very low and low-income households (0-80% of Area Median Income, or “AMI”).
 The remaining quarter of funds would help homeowners affected by the fires, new homeowners and for ADUs (Accessory Dwelling Units, sometimes called ‘granny units’), up to 120% AMI.

 If successful, projects could submit and qualify for funds within a year of passage.
-We are also designing this program to pursue all available federal and state housing matching funds, seeking at least $4-to-$1 leverage.
-This could turn this $124 Million program into a $496 Million fund dedicated to supporting the construction of affordable and workforce housing for generations to come.
+We are also designing this program to pursue all available federal and state housing matching funds, seeking up to a $8.50-to-$1 leverage (as experienced in Alameda, which recently enacted a housing bond of their own).
+This could turn this $124 Million program into a $700 Million fund dedicated to supporting the construction of affordable and workforce housing for generations to come.